upbound/docs/content/core-concepts/providers.md

 up add dependency xpkg.upbound.io/upbound/provider-aws-s3:v1.16.0
 ```

-In your `upbound.yaml` file, the provider information is captured in the
+In your `upbound.yaml` file, the provider information is in the
 `spec.dependsOn` value:

 ```yaml